bsc-pm/nanos6/README.md

 There are several Nanos6 variants, each one focusing on different aspects of parallel executions: performance, debugging, instrumentation, etc.
 Nanos6 applications, unlike Nanos++ applications do not require recompiling their code to generate Extrae traces or to generate additional information.
-This is instead controlled through configration variables, at run time.
+This is instead controlled through configration options, at run time.
-Users can select a Nanos6 variant when running an application through the `loader.variant` configuration variable.
+Users can select a Nanos6 variant when running an application through the `version.dependencies`, `version.instrument` and `version.debug` configuration variables.
 The next subsections explain the different variants of Nanos6 and how to enable them.

 ### Benchmarking

-If the `loader.variant` config is not set, the default variant is `optimized`.
+The default variant is the optimized one, which disables the `version.debug` (no debug) and the `version.instrument` to `none` (no instrumentation).
-This is compiled with high optimization flags, it does not perform validity checks and it does not provide debug information.
+This is compiled with high optimization flags, it does not perform validity checks and does not provide debug information.
 That is the variant that should be used when performing benchmarking of parallel applications.

-Additionally, Nanos6 offers an extra performant variant named `turbo`, which is the same as `optimized` but adding further optimizations.
+Additionally, Nanos6 offers an extra performant option named `turbo`, which is the same as `optimized` but adding further optimizations.
-Firstly, it enables by default the `discrete` dependency implementation, although users can still change it through the `loader.dependencies` config.
-Secondly, it enables two Intel® floating-point (FP) unit optimizations in all tasks: flush-to-zero (FZ) and denormals are zero (DAZ).
+It enables two Intel® floating-point (FP) unit optimizations in all tasks: flush-to-zero (FZ) and denormals are zero (DAZ).
 Please note these FP optimizations could alter the precision of floating-point computations.
+It is disabled by default, but can be enabled by setting the `turbo.enabled` configuration option to `true`.

 Moreover, these variants can be combined with the jemalloc memory allocator (``--with-jemalloc``) to obtain the best performance.
+Changing the dependency system implementation may also affect the performance of the applications.
+The different dependency implementations and how to enable them are explained in the Section [Choosing a dependency implementation](#choosing-a-dependency-implementation).

 ### Tracing a Nanos6 application with Extrae

-To generate an extrae trace, run the application with the `loader.variant` config set to `extrae`.
+To generate an extrae trace, run the application with the `version.instrument` config set to `extrae`.

 Currently there is an incompatibility when generating traces with PAPI.
 To solve it, define the following config: `instrument.extrae.as_threads = true`